 - If you haven’t already, seek out local homeschooling organizations, co-ops, or support groups.
 Determine if there’s a membership process and begin it, if needed.
 This will be a great source of support for the year!

 - Once you have begun to plan out your year, it’s time to buy homeschool supplies!
-Consult your chosen curriculum, supplemental activities, and field trips to determine if any special supplies are needed.
-Begin to build a homeschool supply list so you can be fully prepared for next year.
-Items may include:
+Think about supplemental activities and field trips you have planned this year, to determine if any special supplies will be needed.
+Begin to build a homeschool supply list (pens, markers, notebooks, paper, etc) so you can be fully prepared for next year.

 - Now that you have your supplies, it is important to be organized.
 If you don’t already have one, begin to develop an area specifically for your child.
 This is the perfect location for the supplies you have just bought.

 - You will also want to designate a location to begin the development of your homeschool portfolio for your child.
 Depending on your state’s requirements, your portfolio might be large, or perhaps you may not even need one.

 - Figure out where your child will sit, if you wish.
 This is more up to your teaching style; some children benefit more than others when they are required to do their work in one place.
 This is a great point to ask your child to help decorate his or her own space.

 - Begin to get your child back on schedule for the school year.
 This is especially important if your child had a different bedtime during the summer, or if meal times have changed.
 Make sure that your child is on the schedule you would like them to be on for the school year.